-- (i) the unresolved discussion of a complaint; or - (ii) the date the employee was advised of the action which led to the grievance.
+- i) the unresolved discussion of a complaint; dispute or misunderstanding; or - ii) the date the employee was advised of the action which led to the grievance.

-The grievance shall be submitted to the Management representative immediately involved, with copies to the Union and the Employer's Labour Relations Department and it shall be discussed with the employee or Job Steward and the Management representative within ten working days of receipt of the grievance.
+The grievance shall be submitted to the Management representative immediately involved, with copies to the Union and the Employer's People and Culture Department and it shall be discussed with the employee or Job Steward and the Management representative within 10 working days of receipt of the grievance.

-The Employer's decision on the grievance shall be given in writing to the employee or their Job Steward not later than five working days from the date the grievance was discussed at Stage II.
-A copy of the decision shall be given to the Union and to the Employer's Labour Relations Department.
+The Employer's decision on the grievance shall be given in writing to the employee or their Job Steward not later than $\underline{5}$ working days from the date the grievance was discussed at Stage \underline{I} .
+A copy of the decision shall be given to the Union and to the Employer's People and Culture Department.

-Job Selection grievances shall be conducted in accordance with the provisions included in Stage III below.
+Job Selection grievances shall be conducted in accordance with the provisions included in Stage \underline{II} below.

-c) Stage III
+c) Stage II

-A grievance not settled at Stage II may be referred in writing by the Union to the appropriate Management Representative, or their nominee, and Labour Relations within 20 working days of the Employer's decision at Stage II.
+A grievance not settled at Stage \underline{I} may be referred in writing by the Union to the appropriate Management Representative, or their nominee, and People and Culture within 20 working days of the Employer's decision at Stage \underline{I} .

-A job selection grievance shall be initiated in writing at Stage III by an affected applicant or their Job Steward not more than 20 working days from the date the applicant was advised of the disputed selection.
-The grievance will be submitted to an appropriate Human Resources official with a copy to the Union, to Labour Relations and to the Management representative who made the selection.
+A job selection grievance shall be initiated in writing at Stage \underline{II} by an affected applicant or their Job Steward not more than 20 working days from the date the applicant was advised of the disputed selection.
+The grievance will be submitted to an appropriate People and Culture official with a copy to the Union, and to the Management representative who made the selection.

-The Parties shall meet at a mutually satisfactory date to discuss the Stage III grievance and attempt to resolve the difference therein.
-The Employer's decision on the grievance shall be given in writing to the Union not later than five working days from the date the grievance was discussed at Stage III.
+The Parties shall meet at a mutually satisfactory date to discuss the Stage \underline{II} grievance and attempt to resolve the difference therein.
+The Employer's decision on the grievance shall be given in writing to the Union not later than $\underline{5}$ working days from the date the grievance was discussed at Stage \underline{II} .

 A grievance not settled at Stage II may be referred by written notice to Stage III within 15 working days of receipt of the decision at Stage II.
+Either party shall have the right to apply for expedited arbitration following Stage II.